roemmele/answerquest/README.md

 ## Usage

+There are two main ways to interact with the library.
+You can use it to perform question-answer pair generation from given a text, by loading a pipeline with the QG and QA models.
+Alternatively, you can use the question answering component only to obtain answers to given questions, instead of additionally performing question generation.

+### Q&A Pair Generation

-In this repo, test.py shows an example of how to interact with the library.
+In this repo, test.py shows examples of how to interact with the library.
 First load the pipeline by specifying the model files as arguments.
 For example, assuming the model files are in your current working directory:

 ```
 In [1]: from answerquest import QnAPipeline